When is the best time to stretch during an exercise routine?

 PNF (proprioceptive neuromuscular facilitation) techniques combine passive stretching with isometric contraction across the joint being stretched to enhance ROM.
 They involve initially contracting the target muscle while passively stretching, then relaxing while being held in an extended position before performing the isometric contraction.

-PNF consists of two stages: the first stage is muscular contraction without relaxing (isometric), followed by muscular relaxation with stretching further than in the previous position (passive).
+PNF consists of two stages: the first is muscular contraction without relaxing (isometric), followed by muscular relaxation with stretching further than in the previous position (passive).

 Not only does regular massaging help athletes recover faster, but it also helps injured people recover from injuries quickly.
 The best massages are sports, deep tissue, and Thai massage because they get all the muscles surrounding the injury working, which speeds up recovery time.